isomerpages/isomerpages-isomergovsg/_resources/8-changing-the-perma-link-for-pages.md

 ---
 layout: leftnav-page-content
-title: Changing the perma link for pages
+title: Changing the Perma Link of Your Webpages
-permalink: /changing-the-perma-link-for-pages/
+permalink: /changing-the-perma-link-of-your-webpages/
-breadcrumb: Changing the perma link for pages
+breadcrumb: Changing the Perma Link of Your Webpages
 collection_name: resources
 ---